azafly/azafly-web-gatsby/content/home.md

     abroad.
 We send your money directly to your school, hospital, landlord or whatever institution you need to pay abroad in the simplest and cheapest way possible. "
-  heroSubHeadingAbroad: Send money to Friends and Family in Nigeria or receive.
+  heroSubHeadingAbroad: Send money to Friends and Family in Nigeria.
+Manage your
-    Manage your remittance in multiple currencies!
+    Nigeria bills from abroad.
 whyChooseUs:
   whyChooseUsShortHeading:
     whyChooseUsShortHeadingLocal: Why choose us